xumj2021/xumj2021.github.io/content/post/Origins of Papers.md

 ### Origins: The Willpower Instinct (McGonigal, 2011)

-"To what extent current happiness is more important than future happiness for you?
-People who discount more on their future rewards are more likely to encompass problems with self-control.
-They are more likely to smoke, drink, consume drugs, have drunk driving, but less likely to save for retirement.
-They also have a higher tendency to procrastinate.
-They seem to care more about the present - if the present is more important than the future, there is no need to delay gratification."
+"To what extent current happiness is more important than future happiness for you? **People who discount more on their future rewards are more likely to encompass problems with self-control.** They are more likely to smoke, drink, consume drugs, have drunk driving, but less likely to save for retirement.
+They also have a higher tendency to procrastinate. **They seem to care more about the present - if the present is more important than the future, there is no need to delay gratification**."

 *To be continued*

-## References:
+## References

 Bai, Y., Jia, R. (2016).
 Elite recruitment and political stability: the impact of the abolition of China's civil service exam. *Econometrica*, *84*(2), 677-733.